ragona/draw/README.md

 *WARNING: This library is in early development!
 Expect changes.*

 A tiny drawing library for Rust.
-Simple display list, vector and bitmap shapes.
+Simple display list and vector shapes.
-Intended to be used to produce single images, or image sequences for creating animated mp4 or gif files.
+Currently supports SVG output, designed to also support PNG and other formats.

 ## Example
 ```rust